xchjason/CovidPopulationModel/README.md

     - where we define the desired assumptions (see below)
   - Second Sheet: ***InfluxCountsByCompartment***
     - where results of the daily forecast are written to (see below)
+  - Third Sheet: ***Context(Rt, Vax_Pct)***
+    - where default Rt(viral reproductive constant which determines how fast the virus spreads) and Vaccination Percentage of the given state are shown.
+Can be modified by users and project under different context.
+  - Fourth Sheet: ***Param (Transition, Duration)***
+    - where learned transition and duration parameters are shown.
+Can be modified by users to project under different paramters.
   - A shared folder on Google Drive, containing:Python files defining the model itself (users should not need to edit these)
   - CSV files defining observed data that can be used for training the model.
 Contains:
     - [Daily hospital admissions for all 50 states](https://healthdata.gov/api/views/g62h-syeh/rows.csv?accessType=DOWNLOAD)